-Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to become fully rehabilitated.
-Some individuals take drugs to ease symptoms of mental health disorders, and some people take drugs which then, in turn, brings about symptoms which mimic mental health problems, such as depression and anxiety.
-Drug treatment professionals know how to distinguish between the two, and can work with clients to appropriately treat real mental health problems in tandem with any other substance abuse treatment that is done with the individual.
-This has proven to be effective in keeping individuals with mental health issues off of drugs and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues in order to recover completely.
+Some people take drugs to relieve symptoms of mental health problems, and some individuals take drugs which then, in turn, creates symptoms which mimic mental health problems, such as depression and anxiety.
+Drug rehabilitation professionals know how to differentiate between the two, and can work with clients to correctly treat real mental health disorders in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health problems off of drugs and mentally stable and healthy.

-It is not unusual for someone with HIV/AIDS to end up in a drug rehab center in search of help for serious addiction issues.
-Sometimes people who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty syringes to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
-Persons with HIV/AIDS should have effective rehabilitation just like any otherwise healthy addicted individual.
-Drug rehabilitation centers that accept and cater to persons with HIV/AIDS offer specialized care to address any health issues that may come up in the course of treatment.
-This way, any physical barriers to recovery are alleviated so that they can conquer their addiction once and for all.
+It is not uncommon for persons with HIV/AIDS to end up in an addiction rehabilitation facility receiving help for serious addiction issues.
+Sometimes individuals who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty syringes to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
+Persons with HIV/AIDS deserve effective treatment just like any otherwise healthy addicted person.
+Substance abuse treatment centers that accept and cater to persons with HIV/AIDS offer specialized care to address any health issues that may come up in the course of treatment.
+This way, any physical barriers to recovery are alleviated so that they can conquer their addiction and maintain a drug-free lifestyle.

-Gays and Lesbians can sometimes have distinctive treatment needs when receiving substance abuse rehabilitation.
-A specialized curriculum and treatment setting which is conducive to the needs of gays and lesbians is offered at certain drug rehab programs across the nation which understand the unique needs and challenges which gays and lesbians will experience during treatment.
-Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, however it can be helpful for gays and lesbians to be in a supportive environment which doesn't judge them or alienate them because of their sexual preference.
+Gays and Lesbians can sometimes have distinctive treatment needs when receiving substance abuse treatment.
+A specialized curriculum and treatment environment which is conducive to the needs of gays and lesbians is available at certain drug treatment programs around the country which understand the unique needs and challenges which gays and lesbians will experience during treatment.
+Gay and lesbians can achieve full rehabilitation and recovery just like any other individual in treatment, although it can be beneficial for gays and lesbians to be in a supportive atmosphere which doesn't judge them or segregate them due to their sexual preference.

-Criminal justice clients often need substance abuse treatment due to problems with addiction.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be adhered to in order to be accepted into a criminal justice drug treatment facility or recovery program.
-The initial step is to establish the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
-Sometimes, the criminal justice clients obtain their drug treatment while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.
+Criminal justice clients frequently need substance abuse rehabilitation due to problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be performed in order to be accepted into a criminal justice drug rehabilitation center or recovery program.
+The initial step is to determine the criminal justice clients eligibility.
+This step is accomplished by a panel of officials who decide how much and what type of substance abuse [[[rehabilitation is necessary.
+Often, the criminal justice clients obtain their drug treatment while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in sober living or a therapeutic community.

-Individuals can become addicted to drugs no matter their handicap, disability or personal physical challenge.
-This sometimes makes individuals particularly more vulnerable to becoming involved in substance abuse, because of the various challenges that this can bring about in the person's life.
-This is true for those people in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes necessary.
-Deaf or hearing impaired individuals will need ASL or other assistance as part of their treatment needs, and there are drug treatment facilities available which cater to these needs.
-Professional substance abuse counselors who know ASL and can offer other necessary assistance to deaf or hearing impaired substance abusers.
+Anybody can become addicted to drugs no matter their handicap, disability or personal physical challenge.
+This sometimes makes people particularly more susceptible to becoming involved in substance abuse, because of the varying challenges that this can bring about in the individual's life.
+This is true for those people in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes needed.
+Deaf or hearing impaired individuals will require ASL or other assistance as part of their treatment needs, and there are drug rehabilitation facilities available which provide these services.
+Professional treatment counselors who know ASL and can provide other necessary assistance to deaf or hearing impaired substance abusers.

-Self payment drug and alcohol treatment centers are a great alternative to other types of treatment centers i.e. private medical insurance and state funded programs.
-People who are capable of attending self payment programs pay for their entire rehab process out of pocket.
+Self payment drug and alcohol treatment facilities are an excellent alternative to other types of rehab centers i.e. private medical insurance and state funded facilities.
+People who are able to attend self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug rehab program.
-In order to learn more about self payment programs, contact a substance abuse rehabilitation center and inquire as to their payment options.
-It is a good idea to contact a number of programs so that you have a comparison of your choices with regards to treatment options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug rehabilitation program.
+In order to learn more about self payment programs, make contact with a drug treatment program and ask about their payment options.
+It is beneficial to contact several facilities so that you have an understanding of your choices with regards to treatment options and payment options.

-Medicaid is a type of health insurance which is made available to people in certain low-income tax brackets.
-Eligibility for Medicaid is dependent on income and other circumstances such as whether or not the person has dependents and if they receive any other financial assistance.
-Medicaid may even cover the costs associated with drug treatment, and there are many drug rehab facilities throughout the country which are covered through Medicaid.
-Most drug and alcohol rehabilitation programs which are covered through Medicaid may only provide a limited treatment curriculum and may only deliver such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of a Medicaid rehab program.
+Medicaid is a type of health insurance which is offered to individuals in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other factors including whether or not the individual has dependents and if they receive any other assistance.
+Medicaid may even cover the costs associated with drug rehab, and there are many drug rehabilitation facilities throughout the country which are covered through Medicaid.
+Most drug rehabilitation programs which are covered through Medicaid may only provide a limited treatment curriculum and may only deliver such treatment on a short term basis, usually 30 days or less.
+Individuals who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of a Medicaid rehab program.

 Some individuals are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
-Some states however offer state financed health insurance to those individuals who cannot afford private health insurance plans.
-State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol treatment facilities around the country.
-State financed insurance other than Medicaid may cover both outpatient or inpatient substance abuse treatment providers.
-To find out which treatment programs will accept state financed insurance, speak with a drug treatment advisor.
+Some states however offer affordable health insurance to those individuals who cannot afford private health insurance.
+State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehabilitation facilities around the country.
+State financed insurance other than Medicaid may cover both inpatient or outpatient drug rehabilitation services.
+To find out which rehab facilities will accept state financed insurance, consult a drug treatment professional.

-When a person is abusing drugs or alcohol and is seeking help, many effective drug treatment facilities accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug rehab facilities which provide an inpatient or residential stay for at least 90 days are also an available option.
-These treatment programs which accept private health insurance can differ in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehabilitation program.
-For additional information, speak with with a treatment professional at a drug or alcohol treatment center in your area to see which programs your private health insurance will cover.
+If a person is addicted to drugs or alcohol and is seeking help, there are many effective drug or alcohol rehab programs accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse rehab programs which offer an inpatient or residential stay for at least 90 days are also an available option.
+These programs which accept private health insurance can vary in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehabilitation program.
+For additional information, speak with with a treatment professional at a drug or alcohol rehab facility in your area to find out which programs your private health insurance will cover.